Djun Djun Mamas

 Mignonne Profant, president of Open Voice Live, is a motivational speaker, singer, actress and business owner who is equally comfortable in the worlds of musical theater and cabaret, board rooms and bank statements.
 A Magna Cum Laude graduate of UCLA with a degree in Communications, Mignonne is also a cofounder of the John E. Profant Foundation for the Arts, a non-profit organization which has given over $250,000 in scholarships to students of the fine arts since 2000.
 The Foundation produces free concerts and exhibits of professional artists for the Santa Barbara community.

 Emiliano Campobello is an internationally known visual artist who performs and records sacred music on a multitude of indigenous flutes.
 Since following his musical calling he has performed at the 9/11 Peace Concerts in Santa Barbara, the Music Academy of The West, and Ojai Earth Day Concert among others.
 He has also performed at ceremonies for Hopi, Navajo (Dine), and Chumash medicine teachers, Hopi and Incan Eagle/Condor dancers, and with Tibetan rinpoches and musicians.
 Emiliano will be playing his American Indian flute music accompanying the spoken word of poet-laureate Lucia de Garcia.
-Click here to visit his Facebook page and listen to his music!
+Click here to visit his website and listen to his music!

 Caren’s songs are acoustic treasures with an infusion of blues and country.
 This petite redhead maybe a California girl, but her music seems to come directly from the heart of America.
 Caren is an award-winning songwriter, was recorded several albums and has a slew of prestigious performances to her credit.
 With impressive guitar chops and authentic folky voice, Caren Armstrong has all the components of a great folk artist.
 Click here to visit her official website!